-Advertising/Notice Requirements Advertising stage Contract Award Notices Reports Up to £25k None required None Required None required None required but records to be kept Between £25k and Threshold Advert required unless using a Dynamic Purchasing System or Framework Agreement Where advertised opportunity must also be published in National Procurement Website.
-None required.
-None required but records to be kept and held on eProcurement System.
-Above Threshold Advertise in OJEU Must advertise in National Procurement Website via Council's eProcurement system Must publish to OJEU and National Procurement Website within 30 days of contract award, conclusion of a Framework Agreement or Call Off from a Dynamic Purchasing System.
-For every contract awarded or Framework Agreement and Dynamic Purchasing System established requirement to draw up a report with information set out in PCR 84 Call Offs from Framework Agreements None required None Required None Required Not required for Call off from Framework Agreement unless requested by Procurement Service.
+Advertising/Notice Requirements Advertising stage Contract Award Notices Reports Up to £25k None required None Required None required None required but records to be kept Between £25k and Advert required unless using a Dynamic Where advertised opportunity must also Must publish to the National Procurement website within None required but records to be kept and held on Threshold Purchasing System or Framework be published in National Procurement 30 days of contract awarded conclusion of a Framework eProcurement System.
+Agreement Website.
+Agreement or Call Off None required.
+Above Advertise in FTS Must advertise in Must publish to FTS and For every contract awarded Threshold National Procurement National Procurement or Framework Agreement Website via Council's Website within 30 days of and Dynamic Purchasing of a Framework Agreement ystern established requirement to draw up a or Call Off from a Dynamic report with information set Purchasing System. out in PCR 84 Call Offs None required None Required None Required Not required for Call off from from Framework Agreement Framework unless requested by Agreements Procurement Service.